 They actually kill a girl on screen at the end.

 That’s right.
 They have the Big Scene between the cult members and the actress who is, of course, pregnant.
 (Don’t ask…the plot is so fuckin’ convoluted that there’s no way anyone but Findlay could actually follow it.
 But there are some pretty creepy parallels to the Manson murders.)
 Then the camera crew, which we haven’t seen for the entire movie, cuts.
 A couple decides that they’re turned on by the final scene and start to make out on the bed just outside of the scene where the pregnant actress was just “killed.”
 When the girl realizes that she’s being filmed, that’s when the shit hits the fan.
-The guy start cutting her, chopping off body part and eventually disembowels her.
+The guy starts cutting her, chopping off body parts and eventually disembowels her.
 He holds up her insides, screams and the camera cuts.
 We then hear the crew saying, “Did you get it?”
 “Yeah!”

 “A film that could only be made in South America, where life is cheap.”

 Yeah, whatever.
 The special effects are pretty good for a movie made on $5 in upstate New York, but they no fool anybody.
 The girl didn’t die.
 No one killed anyone.
 The blood was FAR too red.
 Blah, blah, blah.

 But this movie started a pretty big controversy in 1976.
 People really believed it!
 They started looking at other movies to see if anyone had died during filming.
 Could there be an underground film community that actually kills in their films?!